Black Cat (Harvey Comics): Kit Weston

 Kit Weston was introduced in Black Cat #28.
 The thirteen-year-old boy was a circus aerialist, part of the act The Flying Westons.
 During a performance, the tent is engulfed in flames by the super-criminal The Fire Bug.
-The Black Cat saves Kit when he’s trapped by the fire on a trapeze platform.
-However, Kit’s parents are killed in the blaze.
+The Black Cat saves Kit when he's trapped by the fire on a trapeze platform, but Kit's parents are killed in the blaze.
 Linda Turner volunteers shelter to the orphan until relatives can be found.
 Later, in order to cheer the despondent youth, Linda appears to him as Black Cat and takes him with her as she trails The Fire Bug.
-Black Cat corners the villain at the municipal museum and, with Kit’s aid, defeats him.
+Black Cat corners the villain at the municipal museum and, with Kit's aid, defeats him.
 The Fire Bug is revealed to be Orson Arson, a former special effects wizard at Century Studio.

 While Linda and Tim debated what to do with Kit, the boy managed through a combination of youthful bravado and his aerialist skills to foil a burglar he caught in the Turner home.
 Impressed by his skill and energy, Linda takes him into her confidence and reveals her second identity to him.
-Kit is given a blue unitard with red trunks and a blue cowl with cat’s ears, and assists Black Cat in her last two adventures as “Black Kitten”.
+Kit is given a blue unitard with red trunks and a blue cowl with cat's ears, and assists Black Cat in her last two adventures as "Black Kitten".